 In 1965, legislative change provided that the Board of Regents be organized into Local Committees, with the Local Committee of each Component meeting at least once each year on the campus to plan for future growth and development of that Component.
 These laws were codified as Articles 2644, 2644a, and 2647 of Vernon's Texas Civil Statutes (V.T.C.S.).
-A recodification was done in 1971, with titles of Subtitle E., Chapter 95, "Administration of the State Senior College System," and Chapter 96, "Institutions of The State Senior College System."
+A recodification was done in 1971, with titles of Subtitle E., Chapter 95, "Administration of the State Senior College System," and Chapter 96, "Institutions of The State Senior College System," and Chapter 96, "Institutions of The State Senior College System."
 Article 2647, as recodified in Chapter 95, Subtitle E., provides for the composition of the Board of Regents, responsibility of the Board, meetings of the Board, authority for the formation of Rules and Regulations in the governance functions, and the power to acquire land.
 In 2005, the legislature created a place on the Board for a non-voting student regent, Education Code, Section 51.355.
 In 2021, the Board, by Rule, established that the Local Committees of each Component shall be comprised of the entire Board of Regents.